 We look back at the magic moment, which saw the Foo Fighters drummer wax lyrical about his favourite band's iconic single.

-Taylor Hawkins was a HUGE Queen fan and there wasn't much he didn't know about the legendary British band.
+Taylor was a HUGE Queen fan and there wasn't much he didn't know about the legendary British band.
 At the Taylor Hawkins Tribute Concert at London's Wembley Stadium in September last year, Brian May and Roger Taylor paid their respects to the Foos man.

 When he wasn't listening to them or watching their videos, featuring their late frontman Freddie Mercury, Taylor Hawkins was covering them on stage during Foo Fighters' gigs.